mahmoudimus/ac/docs/public/guides/confluence-gardener-tutorial.md

 ## <a name="hosting-locally"></a> Host & install your add-on

-Confluence Gardener is a static Connect add-on that you can host with a simple web server.
-You'll use a simple Node.js-powered server to host your add-on locally.
+Confluence Gardener is a static Connect add-on that can be served by a simple web server.
+Static add-ons can be cached with a CDN.
+We'll use a simple Node.js-powered static web server to host your add-on locally.

 After you've spun up your server, you'll install your copy of Gardener to Confluence.
 You'll use a Bash script included in the repo you cloned to install the add-on.